MPZinke/SmartCurtain/README.md

 ### FEATURES
-- Control curtains either by all, home, room, or individually
+- Curtain that
+	- Knows whether it is closed or open
+	- Receives move and status requests through MQTT on a
+		- Home level
+		- Room level
+		- Individual level
+- Hub React App for human interfacing
+- Hub Python Flask backend for scheduling additional features
 	- Immediate movement to a specified position (0–100%)
 	- Move to a position (0–100%) at a specified time
 	- Sunrise opening and sunset closing
 	- Event predition
-- Device knows if it has been manually opened

-#### Movement Functionality
--
+- Hub Postgres database for storing home, rooms, curtains, events, and options

 ### How It Works
+TODO: Add use case diagram

 ![image](./Documentation/Images/Model/CurtainRodRendered.png)

-### CONTENTS
-- `~/3DModels` The 3-D Models for the SmartCurtain
-- `~/Documentation` Descriptions, examples, & diagrams of this project
-- `~/Hub/` The scripts for the Raspberry Pi/Hub system to server requests from user & nodes
-- `~/Node/` The arduino program to query the Hub for action information.
-- `~/Testing` Virtual devices & other scripts used for testing code/systems
-- `.gitignore` SELF EXPLANATORY
-- `README.md` SELF EXPLANATORY

-### HARDWARE
+### Requirements
 - Raspberry Pi or linux computer with W/LAN capabilities
 - Curtain Electronics
 	- ESP32 dev board